LGBTQ rights in Nigeria: Living conditions

 Nigeria is considered a conservative country.
 Religion holds profound importance in Nigeria, with Islam and Christianity being the predominant faiths, and mainstream Nigerian interpretations of Islam and Christianity adhere to traditional views on sexuality and gender roles.
 There is demonstrated public hostility towards same-sex relationships.
 In addition to legal punishment, openly homosexual citizens are subject to public aggression and violence.

 Since the enactment of Nigeria's Same-Sex Marriage Prohibition Act (SSMPA) in 2014, LGBTQ individuals have faced intensified harassment, violence, and social exclusion.
 Blackmailers, neighbors, and law enforcement officers frequently exploit the law to target LGBTQ people, often using social media to entrap victims.
 The act of extorting money from gay men by threatening to out them is known as "kito".
 Arrests and public humiliation are common, and many individuals fear seeking medical care or reporting crimes.
 There are reports of police officers profiling people whom they deem as gay, leading to arrests, assaults, and extortion.
 Further experiences of queer women in Nigeria have been documented in the book, She Called Me Woman', edited by Azeenarh Mohammed, Chitra Nagarajan and Rafeeat Aliya.

 While Western advocacy, particularly by the United States, has provided financial support for LGBTQ rights in Nigeria and other African countries, critics argue that these efforts have often had unintended consequences.
 The visibility of LGBTQ individuals has increased, prompting backlash from conservative factions who see the movement as a form of cultural imperialism.
 Some Nigerian activists suggest that discreet, locally driven advocacy is a more effective approach to improving conditions for LGBTQ communities.

 The law has also deepened stigma, with many Nigerians associating LGBTQ identities with foreign influence.
 Activists and rights groups have reported that the SSMPA has emboldened vigilantes and fostered a climate of impunity for anti-LGBTQ violence.
 Despite these challenges, organizations such as The Initiative For Equal Rights continue to provide essential support and advocacy for LGBTQ Nigerians.
 Though Lagos Fashion Week is held twice yearly in public, some fashion labels choose to hold only private showings to prevent accusations of immorality or to avoid last-minute cancellations by hosts amid negative attention.

 Estimates of the homosexual population in the country have ranged from fifteen to twenty million.
-Studies have found that the majority of LGBT Nigerians identify as Christian in denominations such as Anglicanism.
+Studies have found that the majority of LGBTQ Nigerians identify as Christian in denominations such as Anglicanism.

-Some organizations in Nigeria try to assist LGBT persons, such as the Metropolitan Community Churches.
+Some organizations in Nigeria try to assist LGBTQ persons, such as the Metropolitan Community Churches.
 Affiliation with these groups may place individuals at risk of violence or abuse.

 The U.S. Department of State's 2011 Human Rights Report found:

 Because of widespread societal taboos against homosexuality, very few persons openly revealed their orientation.
 The [non-governmental organizations] ...
 Global Rights and The Independent Project provided lesbian, gay, bisexual, and transgender (LGBT) groups with legal advice and training in advocacy, media responsibility, and HIV/AIDS awareness.